PSamardzhiev/proxmox-with-terraform/README.md

 - Add cloud-init userdata or provisioners if you need post-boot configuration.
 - Use modules for multiple containers or to parameterize networking/storage policies.

-# Proxmox LXC Virtual Machine provisioning with Terraform
+# Proxmox Virtual Machine provisioning with Terraform

 # License
 See LICENSE in the repository.